Summer Market Guidelines

 - Food Truck Fire Declaration Form 2017

-Returning artisan vendors will be given seniority, although space will be allocated specifically for new vendors so shoppers are offered a fresh mix of high quality crafts.
+Returning artisan vendors will be given seniority, although space will be allocated specifically for new vendors so shoppers are offered a fresh mix of high-quality crafts.
 New artisan vendors will be asked to come and show their products at a craft panel.
 The panel is made up of selected members of the community with expertise in various aspects of a number of crafts.
 The panel will make recommendations to the Market Manager, and the final decision rests with the Market Manager.
 If the applicant has missed the craft jury date, photographs, written descriptions of methods, etc may suffice.
 Email the Market Manager for information about the craft panel process.

 Occasionally, the NWFM may approve vendors that do not fit in the above three categories, such as businesses who offer a service or product.
 For example, chair massage or landscaping design.
 Please apply with relevant documentation (business license, food safety certifications, and proof of insurance coverage).
-Businesses that are aligned with the NWFM Association’s Mission Statement will be given preference.
+Businesses that are aligned with the NWFM Society’s Mission Statement will be given preference.

 Location, Dates, and Fees